 “What, to the American slave, is your 4th of July?”
 Famed black abolitionist and former slave Frederick Douglass posed this question before a large, mostly white crowd in Rochester, New York, on July 5, 1852.
 It is “a day that reveals to him, more than all other days in the year, the gross injustice and cruelty to which he is the constant victim,” Douglass explained, adding that he felt much the same: “I am not included within the pale of this glorious anniversary! ...
 This Fourth [of] July is yours not mine.”

-A little over a decade later, however, African Americans like Douglass began making the glorious anniversary their own.
-After the end of the Civil War in 1865, the nation’s four million newly emancipated citizens transformed Independence Day into a celebration of black freedom.
+A little more than a decade later, however, African Americans like Douglass began making the glorious anniversary their own.
+After the end of the Civil War in 1865, the nation’s 4 million newly emancipated citizens transformed Independence Day into a celebration of black freedom.
 The Fourth became an almost exclusively African American holiday in the states of the former Confederacy—until white Southerners, after violently reasserting their dominance of the region, snuffed these black commemorations out.